sir-gon/algorithm-exercises-js/README.md

 ## Testing with full logs

-Logs are conditioned to _DEBUG environment variable set to 1.
+Logs are conditioned to LOG_LEVEL environment variable set to 1.

 Run all tests with debug outputs: